-Table 14.
+Table 15.
 Pre-boot behavior

 Option Description

 Adapter Warnings This option displays warning messages during boot when adapters with little power capacity are detected.

 Enable Adapter Warnings-enabled by default

 Warnings and Errors This option causes the boot process to only pause when warnings and errors are detected rather than stop, prompt, and wait for user input.
 This feature is useful where the system is being remotely managed.

 Select one of the following options:

 Prompt on Warnings and Errors-enabled by default Continue on Warnings

 Continue on Warnings and Errors

-NOTE: Errors deemed critical to the operation of the system hardware always stop the system.
+(i) NOTE: Errors deemed critical to the operation of the system hardware always stop the system.

 USB-C Warnings This option enables or disables dock warning messages.

 Enable Dock Warning Messages - enabled by default.

 Fastboot This option allows you to configure the speed of UEFI boot process.

 Select one of the following options:

 Minimal

-Thorough-enabled by defaultAuto
+Thorough-enabled by default

+• Auto

 Extend BIOS POST Time This option allows you to configure the BIOS POST load time.

 Select one of the following options:

 0 seconds-enabled by default.

-• 5 seconds

-• 10 seconds
+5 seconds 10 seconds

 Mouse/Touchpad This option defines how the system handles mouse and touchpad input.

 Select one of the following options:

 Serial Mouse

-PS/2 Mouse Touchpad and PS/2 Mouse-enabled by default.
+PS/2 Mouse Touchned and PS/2 Mouse combined by default

-Touchpad and F 3/2 Mouse-enabled by default.
+Touchpad and PS/2 Mouse-enabled by default.